mannylee/aws-health-events-analyzer-v2-sg/README.md

   - For cross-account buckets, verify bucket policies allow access
   - **Tip**: Leave S3BucketName empty to use the internal bucket with automatic permissions
 - **Account-specific email issues**:
-  - Verify that all email addresses in AccountEmailMapping are verified in SES
+  - Ensure AWS Organizations is enabled and the Lambda has organizations:ListAccounts permissions
-  - Check CloudWatch Logs for "Recipient email not verified" messages
+  - Verify that account email addresses in AWS Organizations are verified in SES (if in sandbox mode)
-  - Ensure the mapping format is correct: `account1:email1@example.com,account2:email2@example.com`
+  - Check CloudWatch Logs for "Access denied when trying to access AWS Organizations" messages
   - Failed account-specific emails will fall back to the master email recipients
 - **S3 Health Events Override issues**:
   - Verify the S3 object ARN is correct and the object exists